efemberg11/GeoModel_rmakhman/README.md

  and used in the corresponding GeantV application with exactly the same settings).
 In order to use it one need to specify -f GV as input parameter.

-# GeoModelClash: Build, run and options
+# GeoModelClash: run and options

 GeoModelClash (gmclash) allows to run geometry overlap checks on a geometry file specified as input with the -g flag.
 It supports SQLite and GDML formats.
 The geometry can also be described with a dual-plugin (.dylib or .so) as the ones available at the [GeoModelPlugins repo](https://gitlab.cern.ch/atlas/GeoModelPlugins).
 The clashes report is given in an output json file (default: gmclash_report.json).